 You know that feeling when you strive for something, but it somehow always slips away from you?
 Well, that was to story of my life if we talk about studying in the U.S.

-When I first wanted to start learning English language I was 5 years old and I heard a song by Celine Dion on the radio and instantly fell in love with the language.
-I could understand only couple of words than like love, food, drink etc. When my mom came from work that day I told her to sign me up for some classes so I could understand the whole song by Celine.
-Who would know that experience would change my life?
+When I first wanted to start learning the English language I was 5 years old and I heard a song by Celine Dion on the radio and instantly fell in love with the language.
+I could understand a couple of words.
+When my mom came from work that day I told her to sign me up for some classes so I could understand the whole song by Celine.
+Who knew that experience would change my life?
 It was the first step I took on the way to the U.S. although I took it unknowingly.
+Later on…

 It is not about where you are but where you are going and it’s never too late to become the man you always wanted to be.
 But you have to be aware that there’s no shortcut to any goal worth reaching.
 You have to be ready to fight for your dreams because there are many people like you, even better, or smarter, or richer.
 But you have to show them that you’re the one who’s dreaming the hardest.

 Moreover, I wanted to say how important people that surround us are on the journey of life.
 In addition to that, I have to say thanks big time to people who have been friends and more than friends to me during this year and I’ll never forget you guys, wherever I go, you’re in my heart and on my laptop 😉 You’re constantly my inspiration, my motivation when I’m down and you keep me going on!
 You know who you are!